 The centrally located Manoa Valley District Park features huge green lawns, a swimming pool, tennis courts and a gymnasium, often used by school sports teams for practice and competitions.

-Manoa Areas Manoa real estate is set within four distinct areas:
+Manoa real estate is set within four distinct areas: Lower Manoa

-Lower Manoa, located at the entrance to the valley along and in between the two main roads leading into the valley, Manoa Rd and University Ave.
+, located at the entrance to the valley along and in between the two main roads leading into the valley, Manoa Rd and University Ave.
 It includes all properties north of Wilder Ave and Metcalf St, and south of Lanihuli Dr, Haena Pl and Maili Way.
 This is the immediate area adjacent to and in between Punahou School and the University of Hawaii campus.
+Manoa Area

-Upper Manoa includes the lush green back portion of the valley starting in the 3300 block of Huelani Dr, Keahi St, Oahu Ave and Pawaina St, and all of Pinao St, as well as the area starting in the 3400 block of Loulu St and Manoa Rd.
+includes the lush green back portion of the valley starting in the 3300 block of Huelani Dr, Keahi St, Oahu Ave and Pawaina St, and all of Pinao St, as well as the area starting in the 3400 block of Loulu St and Manoa Rd.
+Woodlawn

 The almost daily rainfall in this valley made it a prime agriculture area early on.
 Many crops were grown here by the Hawaiians and, in the 1800's, it was the site of the Islands' first sugarcane and coffee plantations.

 The consistently cool weather also made it a prized retreat for royalty.
 Queen Kaahumanu, wife to King Kamehameha I, had a beloved home in Manoa.
 When she realized the end of her life was nearing, she insisted that she be taken there to spend her last days.

 The modern neighborhood didn't arise until the Honolulu streetcar system began running here in the 1920's.
 Mid-Pacific School specifically chose the site they still occupy today because of the public transportation factor.
 Manoa real estate and residents followed suit, filling in what were mostly farming lands and empty lots up to that time.